-Beginning in 1920, with the actual completion of the Fort Pierce Inlet, the port thrived, first as a hub for the coastwise shipping of Florida citrus and produce.
-The port was then converted into a U.S. Navy base in World War II before finally establishing itself as a shipping hub to the Bahamas.
+In its early years, the port thrived, first as a hub for coastwise shipping, then international shipping of Florida citrus and produce.
+During World War II, the Port was converted to a U.S. Navy base before finally establishing itself as a shipping hub to the Bahamas.
+Because of shifting markets, however, the once-bustling cargo facility fell into stagnation.

 Goals & Objectives